va5ca1/remittance-model_lk/README.md

 # a barebones Sri Lankan remittance model
-*a first attempt at econometrics*
+*my first lack-lustre attempt at econometrics*

----
 ---

 ## **what is this?**